tl;dr

 “Given this technique in this environment, these predecessor and successor techniques are now most probable.”

-For a researcher, this creates testable hypotheses.
+For a researcher, that creates testable hypotheses.

 Researcher view: infer what likely happened before